cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    ExtValueCDP = [ 2* text ] / text
 ~~~~~~~~~~~

 * certificatePolicies.
 If each PolicyInformation contains at most one PolicyQualifierInfo, where all present policyQualifierId are of type id-qt-cps and all present qualifiers are of type cPSuri, the extension value can be CBOR encoded.
+OID registered in {{CP}} are encoded as an int.

 ~~~~~~~~~~~
    ExtValueCP = [ + ( CertPolicyId: oid / int, ?
 CPSuri: text ) ]